 A strong foundation in advanced manufacturing goes hand-in-hand with Kandiyohi County’s successful Ag technology sector.
-The largest specialties include steel, robotics, food manufacturing, plastics and rubber products, nonmetallic mineral products and chemical manufacturing.
-See a short video below on manufacturing in Kandiyohi County created by New Wonder Media.
+The largest specialties include steel, robotics, food manufacturing, plastics and rubber products, non-metallic mineral products and chemical manufacturing.
+Watch the short video below on manufacturing in Kandiyohi County.

 Nova-Tech Engineering is a global leader in robotics and equipment that supports the Ag technology industries.
-What started as a two-person company in Willmar in the early 90’s, Nova-Tech Engineering now has more than 130 clients on six continents.
+What started as a two-person company in Willmar in the early ’90s, Nova-Tech Engineering supports more than 500 hatcheries worldwide in more than 50 countries.

 A highly-skilled workforce contributes to the level of advanced manufacturing.
 A thriving information technology and professional job pool caters to the cutting-edge global leaders located in Kandiyohi County.
 This job pool is thanks in part to Ridgewater College’s Customized Training & Continuing Education programs, along with the Mid-Central Research and Outreach Center, a unique partnership between Minnesota higher education and private industry.
 The Center fosters innovation, economic growth, job creation and workforce preparation for the region.

-According to the Minnesota Department of Employment and Economic Development (DEED), manufacturing growth in Kandiyohi County surpassed the growth of all other industries combined by about 8% since 2009.
+According to the Minnesota Department of Employment and Economic Development (DEED), manufacturing growth in Kandiyohi County surpassed the growth of all other industries combined by almost 12% since 2015.
 Because of the strong base in advanced manufacturing, Kandiyohi County has one of the lowest unemployment rates in the state of Minnesota.